etiennestuder/gradle-plugindev-plugin/README.md

 The location where the project's issues are managed.

-If not set explicitly and the `projectUrl' points to 'https://github.com/...', the project's GitHub vcs will be set.
+If not set explicitly and the `projectUrl` points to 'https://github.com/...', the project's GitHub vcs will be set.

 ### projectInceptionYear